MOHCD will begin accepting applications on May 15, 2023 at 8:00 AM PST

 - Applicants can't have owned property in San Francisco for the last 3 years.
 However, they can have owned property elsewhere.

-- No fee to apply for the DALP lottery, which uses a pre-approval application.
+- No fee to apply for the DALP lottery.

-- There is a non-refundable fee to process the paperwork for the DALP application.
-This will be collected when DALP funds are reserved to close on a property.
+- At the time of closing, the program fee to process the paperwork for the DALP application will be collected through escrow.
 See MOHCD program fees.

 Note: no lottery preferences are used in the DALP lottery.
 Read more about the DALP lottery.